mathematic-inc/vscode-latex/README.md

 #### Formatter

-The formatter configuration file is written in YAML.
-See [their documentation](https://mirrors.ctan.org/support/latexindent/documentation/latexindent.pdf) for options.
+latexindent configuration files are written in YAML.
+See [the latexindent documentation](https://mirrors.ctan.org/support/latexindent/documentation/latexindent.pdf) for options.

+tex-fmt configuration files are written in TOML.
+See [the tex-fmt documentation](https://github.com/WGUNDERWOOD/tex-fmt#configuration) for options.
+Its platform-specific user configuration remains available when no project configuration is found.

 #### Linter